LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 ## Thing 8: Citation
 *Getting started*
 * Data citation continues the tradition of acknowledging other people’s work and ideas.
-Along with books, journals and other scholarly works, it is now possible to formally cite research datasets and even the software that was used to create or analyse the data.
+Along with books, journals and other scholarly works, it is now possible to formally cite research datasets and even the software that was used to create or analyze the data.
 Consider if there are times your data was reused by someone else and whether you received scholarly credit.
 * Read the Force11 Joint Declaration of Data Citation Principles at <https://www.force11.org/datacitationprinciples>.
 * Watch this video on persistent identifiers and data citation at <https://www.youtube.com/watch?v=PgqtiY7oZ6k>.
 * Search data repositories and services such as ADS, tDAR, and Open Context and see how their recommended citations are formatted.

 *Learn more*
-* Consider how many times you've read research papers and felt the data was either insufficient or inaccessbile and how this impacted your interpretation.
+* Consider how many times you've read research papers and felt the data was either insufficient or inaccessible and how this impacted your interpretation.
 * Have a discussion with your colleagues about their perspectives on publishing data so that it is findable, in formats that are accessible, and with enough descriptive metadata and documentation to be reusable.
 Have any of them ever cited a dataset?
 Why or why not?
 What would be needed for this to become a common practice in archaeology?

 *Challenge me*
 * Include citations to datasets, not just scholarly articles and books, relevant to your work in your next publication.
 * Consider whether persistent identifiers (PIDs) should be routinely applied to all research outputs.
-Remember that PIDs carry an expectation of persistence (maintenance costs etc) but can be used to collect metrics as well as link articles and data (evidence of impact).
+Remember that PIDs carry an expectation of persistence (maintenance costs, etc.) but can be used to collect metrics as well as link articles and data (evidence of impact).

 ## Thing 9: Licensing